-4.5 Sibling Placement
+4.4 Sibling Placement

-State statute, §49-4-111 requires the Department to place siblings together when placing a child in foster care who also has siblings in care.
-Siblings are defined by §49-1-204 as "Children who have at least one biological parent in common or who have been legally adopted by the same parents or parent."
+W.Va.
+Code §49-4-111 requires the Department to place siblings together when placing a child in foster care who also has siblings in care.
+Siblings are defined by W.Va.
+Code §49-1-204 as "Children who have at least one biological parent in common or who have been legally adopted by the same parents or parent."